garrettsummerfi3ld/openspace-docker-build-images/README.md

 ### Windows
 If you are on Windows 11, the easiest way is to open a Powershell terminal and install Docker from there: `winget install Docker.DockerDesktop`.
 Otherwise you can download the installer from [here](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).

+### Linux
+You can install Docker either via your package manager or through Docker themselves.
+There is a Docker Desktop application you can use to help develop with Docker on Linux as well.
+More information can be found [here](https://docs.docker.com/engine/install/)

+### macOS
+You can install Docker Desktop by going [here](https://docs.docker.com/get-docker/) to install Docker Desktop.
+This will install the Docker Desktop application and the necessary CLI for Docker.

 ## Getting started
 Please note that this is just a quick and dirty getting started guide.
 For all commands refer to [documentation](https://docs.docker.com/) for more information.
 The general workflow for Docker is that we _build_ an **image** from a **Dockerfile**, and then _run_ an **image** as a **container**.